RyanBerliner/ryanberliner.github.io/_posts/2021-12-29-v0-js-bike-geometry.md

 <h3>Applied to a Bike</h3>

 Technically, that's all that's needed to distort a picture of a bike to changes its geometry.
 You can create the distortion maps, and the apply the correct distortions.
 To figure out what distortions you need to apply, you need to collect some information about the image.
 Things like head tube, axles, etc. These allow you to place your origins of rotations in the correct sports.
-In addition, with this imporation you can also calculate how angles and distances between points changes.
+In addition, with this information you can also calculate how angles and distances between points changes.
 Here is a look under the covers at how the distortion types are calculated based on the points of interest on the bike.
 This is only changing the head tub angle.

 <video controls autoplay muted loop>
   <source src="/vid/2021-12/geo-overlay.mov" type="video/mp4">